-As noted above, most of our topic-focussed meetings will be devoted to autistic-friendly social skills, most of which pertain to conflict resolution and conflict prevention.
+Most of the topic-focussed meetings of the Queens discussion group will be devoted to autistic-friendly social skills, most of which pertain to conflict resolution and conflict prevention.
 It is strongly recommended, though not required, that members/attendees practice using these skills by, among other things, making an effort to resolve any conflicts that may arise among us.
 Such efforts should happen primarily outside of meetings.

 Many autistic people have been repeatedly hurt by NT's suddenly dropping us as friends for no apparent reason, without any explanation.
 Let's agree not to treat each other that way.
 We don't all have to be friends, but we should, if possible, seek mutually acceptable solutions to any issues that would otherwise stop us from getting along well enough to function comfortably as a group.